Robert C. Buchanan: Civil War

 Buchanan was stationed in San Francisco, California, at the beginning of the Civil War.
 He was ordered east, and his regiment was placed in the defenses surrounding Washington, D.C.
-He was given command of brigade in Skye's division, serving there until the Spring of 1862.
-He was promoted to lieutenant colonel in the regular army on September 9, 1861 and given command of a brigade in what became the Army of the Potomac.
+He was given command of a brigade in Skye's division, serving there until the Spring of 1862.
+He was promoted to lieutenant colonel in the regular army on September 9, 1861, and given command of a brigade in what became the Army of the Potomac.

-In the summer of 1862 Buchanan served with distinction in Seven Days Battles and was twice brevetted.
+In the summer of 1862 Buchanan served with distinction in the Seven Days Battles and was twice brevetted.
 He participated in the Peninsula Campaign, including the Battle of Yorktown, and the Seven Days Battles, including the Battle of Gaines' Mill, the Battle of Glendale, and the Battle of Malvern Hill.
 He then fought in the Northern Virginia Campaign in the Second Battle of Bull Run.

 Buchanan, by then nicknamed "Old Buck" by his men, commanded the 1st Brigade, 2nd Division, V Corps during the Maryland Campaign (part of Brigadier General George Sykes's Regulars).
 At Antietam, Buchanan strongly protested a decision to halt his advance on what he maintained was a weakly defended portion of the enemy line.
 In his opinion, his Regulars could have and should have carried Cemetery Hill, defended primarily by artillery with only the depleted Virginia brigade of Richard B. Garnett in support.